How to Use This Collection

 Name Index & Timeline

 During the American Civil War (1861-1865), Indiana Governor Oliver P. Morton's staff recorded thousands of the governor's incoming and outgoing telegrams in small, bound books.
 The governor and his staff communicated by telegraph with the highest and most prominent government and military leaders in the North, including President Abraham Lincoln, Secretary of War Edwin M. Stanton, United States Senators and Representatives, other Northern state governors, and generals commanding in all the theaters of operations.
 As perhaps the most influential of the Northern state governors during the Civil War, Morton exerted significant influence over federal policies and military planning.
 A tireless worker for Union victory, he communicated his ideas, plans, news, and opinions by telegraph wires to other leaders to shape war policy.
 While most communication was incorporated into the books there were roughly 5000 separate slips that were not.
 This comprehensive collection of books and slips may be the best documentation of an important Northern governor during the Civil War to survive.
-The physical Civil War Governor Morton Telegraph books and slips are located at the Indiana State Archives, who collaborated with IUPUI University Library to make this digitization project possible.
+The physical Civil War Governor Morton Telegraph books and slips are located at the Indiana State Archives building, who collaborated with IUPUI University Library to make this digitization project possible.

 Uses of the Telegraph Books